 If nothing else you'll look younger if you smile

-09 Feb 2021 My Journey Into Authorship - Where did I get the idea for my story from.
+04 Feb 2021 My Journey Into Authorship - Where did the idea for my story come from?

 'It's slapstick comedy' the Professor replied, adding that 'they're only bits of wood after all!'

 Only bits of wood?!
 Judy would turn in her grave if she were a real person...

 Well that's when the idea that Judy could be a real person started to brew in my brain.
 How would Judy, who is known to many puppeteers as Joan or Dame Joan to be precise, how would she feel if she heard people talking about her puppets as 'just bits of wood'!?!